 6. Playing investing too safe

 Safe investing is important.
-But there’s safe and there’s too safe.
-Keeping all your money in no-risk accounts means inflation will rob you slowly but surely.
+But there’s safe, and there’s too safe.
+Keeping all your money in no-risk accounts means inflation will rob you of spending power slowly but surely.

 Build a new habit: Don’t break all your bad habits at once.
 Pick one and focus.
-Make managing your investments a priority, for instance.
-Learn your investing style by taking a risk-tolerance quiz like this one from Merrill Lynch Wealth Management.
+For instance, make managing your investments a priority.
+Learn your investing style by taking an online risk-tolerance quiz.
 Next, read up on the basics of investing.
-Then – taking your age and risk tolerance into account — take another look at your investments.
+Then — taking your age and risk tolerance into account — take another look at your investments.

 7. Getting hooked on lattes

 That $4 latte is killing your budget.
 One latte a day each workday adds up to $20 a week — $1,040 a year.
-If you tip a dollar each time you’re spending $1,300 a year.
-Tip 50 cents?
-You do the math.
+If you tip a dollar each time, you’re spending $1,300 a year.
 There’s surely something you’d rather do with that $1,000.